 ONNX export: the image encoder saga

-The plan: export all four modules.
+With profiling done, the path is clear: export all four sub-modules to ONNX, wire them together in application code, and the sync-forcing Python glue disappears.
 Start with the image encoder (the largest, most complex one).
 Should take an afternoon.

 It took a week.